mr2raccoon/caactus/README.md

 - The script converts `.tif` files to `.h5` format for better [performance in ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
 2. Click **Run**.

-CAVE: After successfully having converted the files, we recommend deleting the content of 0_3_batch_renamed in order to save disk space.
+[!TIP]: After successfully having converted the files, we recommend deleting the content of `0_3_batch_renamed` in order to save disk space.

 ### 5.3 Batch Processing Pixel Classification